Jes Wilhelm Schlaikjer

-Jes Wilhelm Schlaikjer (1897–1982) was an American artist, most known for his recruitment and war bonds posters during World War II.
+Jes Wilhelm Schlaikjer (1897–1982) was an American artist, most known for his recruitment and war bond posters during World War II.

 Early life

 Schlaikjer was born during a storm at sea on the maiden voyage of the SS Kaiser Wilhelm der Grosse.
 His parents, Erich Hansen Schlaikjer and Clara Ryser, were emigrating from Germany to New York.
-Supposedly they, at first, named their son, Wilhelm Parker Schlaikjer, after the ship and the ship's American pilot, William Parker.
+Supposedly, at first, they named their son, Wilhelm Parker Schlaikjer, after the ship and the ship's American pilot, William Parker.

 His father was a successful salesman of drug remedies.
 Erich and Clara were married in Germany in 1896.

-The Schlaikjer family lived in Ohio and Johnstown City, Kentucky before settling down on a farm in Carter township, Tripp County, South Dakota in 1907.
+The Schlaikjer family lived in Ohio and Johnstown City, Kentucky, before settling down on a farm in Carter township, Tripp County, South Dakota, in 1907.
 Jes Wilhelm was the firstborn of five children: Arthur, Oscar, Hugo, and Erich.

 From an early age, Schlaikjer enjoyed drawing and was known for his talent in school.
 At first, he enjoyed painting the horses he saw roaming the plains.
-His cartoons were featured in a local newspaper in Carter, South Dakota when he was 13 years old.
+His cartoons were featured in a local newspaper in Carter, South Dakota, when he was 13 years old.
 Later in his teen years, Schlaikjer worked for a Chicago newspaper as an artist and cartoonist.

 In 1916, he graduated from Winner High School.

 Military and education

 After graduating from high school, Schlaikjer enlisted in the Army.
-During World War I, he served in the Signal Corps of the Army 1st Division in France as a telegrapher.
-After some time he "rose in rank" to Chief Receiving Operator at the Layfayette Radio Station in Paris.
+During World War I, he served in the Signal Corps of the Army's 1st Division in France as a telegrapher.
+After some time, he "rose in rank" to Chief Receiving Operator at the Layfayette Radio Station in Paris.
 This was the "main continental communication link for the Allied forces."

 When the war was over, Schlaikjer decided to stay in France.
 He studied at the École des Beaux Arts in Lyons.

 On June 3, 1920, he returned to his parents' farm in South Dakota.
-During this time he worked as a telegrapher for the Chicago, Burlington, and Quincey railroad line.
+During this time, he worked as a telegrapher for the Chicago, Burlington, and Quincey railroad lines.
 In September, Schlaikjer moved to Chicago and studied at the School of the Art Institute.
 Here, he met illustrator Dean Cornwell and painter Harvey Dunn.
 Schlaikjer studied under Robert Henri.